-The NeverLocal blog website is based on the Reverie theme by Amit Merchant.
+The NeverLocal blog is based on the Reverie Jekyll theme by Amit Merchant.
+The blog is open to external contributors, and this post details the workflow and available features for all contributions.

 Workflow